mlochbaum/BQN/commentary/problems.md

 If you want to repeat 3 major cells until there are 7 of them, or combine the first 4 axes of a rank-6 array, what's your best option?
 Nothing's too good: you could compute a full shape for Reshape, enclose cells and merge afterwards (for example `7⊸⥊⌾(<˘)`), use Select to reshape one axis to multiple, or use `∾˝` to merge two axes (with possible empty-array issues).
 This is particularly dangerous with computed-length reshapes like `2‿∘⥊…`, since the idea of splitting off a length-2 axis from an array's first axis is generally useful, but this version has an implicit Deshape first.

 J's Reshape analogue (`$`) only ever applies to the first axis.
 I now think this is probably a better primitive to have overall, as `$⟜⥊` gives the APL behavior back and is rarely needed.
 It's not an intuitive pair with Deshape though.

+### Long trains are hard for humans to parse
+In a train consisting only of functions, the behavior of a function (whether it's applied directly to arguments, or to the results of other functions) is determined by its distance from the right side of the train.
+With a longer train it gets easy to lose track of whether the distance is even or odd.
+Sure, any bit of syntax gets hard when you put too much of it on a line, but it's notable that with trains this happens very quickly.
+The length where difficulty begins varies from about 4 to 8 parts, depending on the reader.
+A train of only functions is the worst case, as subjects can only go in one position and thus serve as anchors.

 ### Prefixes/Suffixes add depth and Windows doesn't
 It's an awkward inconsistency.
 Prefixes and Suffixes have to have a nested result, but Windows doesn't have to be flat; it's just that making it nested ignores the fact that it does have an array structure.